-Having achieved the desired engagement from employees and people managers during FY19, the key focus for FY20 is on improving the quality and depth of reviews, streamlining processes around Career Development planning, and adding psychoanalytical tooling into the design to bring more objectivity into career, talent and succession planning in the future.
+In FY20, we focused on improving the quality and depth of reviews, streamlining processes around Career Development planning, to bring more objectivity into career, talent, and succession planning for the future.
+For FY21, we have initiated an Employee Engagement survey and are using the outcomes from that to further refine our performance, talent, and career processes.